Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

+- He's put up 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Conceding 109.8 points per game, the Heat are the second-ranked squad in the NBA on defense.
+- Defensively, the Heat are ranked second in the NBA, conceding 109.8 points per game.

-- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per game.

 Jaylen Brown vs. the Heat